carlislerainey/git-for-political-science/git.md

 I had no trouble installing Git, setting up a GitHub account, initializing, adding, committing, and pushing.
 But I had a lot of questions.
 Many of these question did not revolve around the software, but around best practices.

 * How often should I commit changes?
+* Are commit messages important?
+Should I write one-liners or longer messages?
 * What files should I track?
 Should I track the data?
 The manuscript?
-* Given that I am not writing and releasing different versions of software, should I be using tags?
-If so, how?
+* Given that I am not writing and releasing different versions of software, how should I use tags?
 * How should a structure my files and directories to to get the most out of the process?
 * What about coauthoring?

 In short, most users of Git/GitHub are programmers.
 I am a political scientist.
-Most users are tracking software.
+Most users want to track software.
 I want to track an empirical research project (changes to the data, code, and manuscript).
 I had a lot of difficulty mapping the Git/GitHub facilities onto my needs as a researcher.
 I suggested the Zach write a guide for people like me.
 He told me:

 > Git is a really complex piece of software.
 It isn't hard to learn how to do basic things, but introductions are probably better left to people who really understand things.

 He's probably right, but I've poked around the Internet and can't find a useful introduction to GitHub for political scientists.
 For example, I'd like to have my graduate students publicly version control their research projects this fall, but I can't find a good introduction to Git/GitHub that suits their need.
 So I, the least qualified (well, probably not the least, but you know what I mean) among us, have decided to put my notes and thoughts about Git/GitHub on GitHub.
 I'm doing that with all my projects these days and I have found it well worth the effort.

 I'm certain that I could be doing things better.
 There are probably things that are just plain wrong.
-If you see things that I could do better or should do differently, please create an issue or, even better, fork the repository and suggest a change.
+If you see things that I could do better or should do differently, please [open an issue](https://github.com/carlislerainey/git-for-political-science/issues?state=open), [email me](mailto:carlislerainey@gmail.com) or, even better, [fork the repository](https://github.com/carlislerainey/git-for-political-science/fork) and suggest a change.
 Part of my motivation in all of this is to learn something from the community of GitHub users in political science.
 Perhaps I have something to offer as well.

 There are several popular resources for learning Git and/or GitHub.
 Here are a few that I've found useful:
 * An easy introduction to [setting up a repository](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1#awesm=~oGmUXhSoloeEZM) and [basic Git functions](http://readwrite.com/2013/10/02/github-for-beginners-part-2#awesm=~oGmW6JfXQaYZAk).